-Index.
-Text of the Laws.
-Official Decisions.
-Duties and Powers of Linesmen.
 Two Linesmen shall be appointed, whose duty (subject to the decision of the Referee) shall be to decide when the ball is out of play, and which side is entitled to the corner-kick, goal-kick or throw-in; and to assist the Referee in carrying out the game in accordance with the Laws.
 In the event of any undue interference or improper conduct by a Linesman, the Referee shall have power to order him off the field of play and appoint a substitute, and report the circumstances to the National Association having jurisdiction over him, who shall deal with the matter.

 Wherever it is possible Linesmen should be neutral.
 Linesmen where neutral must call the attention of the Referee to rough play or ungentlemanly conduct, and generally assist him to carry out the game in a proper manner.

 Linesmen where neutral may be asked by the Referee to give an opinion on the ball crossing the goal-line between the posts.

 A player shall not act as Linesman or Referee during suspension.

 A Linesman is justified by Law 14 in directing the Referee's attention to distinct breaches of the Law which have come under his notice and which he is satisfied the Referee could not see, and Referees should confer with the Linesmen in such a case, especially where the Linesmen are neutral.
 (Council, December 14th, 1903.)

 Linesmen who observe incidents on the field of play likely to bring the game into disrepute, must, if such incidents have not come under the notice of the Referee, immediately report them to him.
-Should a Referee fail to report misconduct which comes under his notice, and it is proved to the satisfaction of the Council that such misconduct was of a nature that re-
+Should a Referee fail to report misconduct which comes under his notice, and it is proved to the satisfaction of the Council that such misconduct was of a nature that required investigation, he shall be suspended, or otherwise dealt with.

-Linesmen must signal when the ball is out of play, and indicate which side is entitled to the corner-kick, goal-kick, or throw-in.
-They must also call the attention of the Referee to rough play or ungentlemanly conduct, and must give their opinion on any point on which the Referee may consult them.
+Instructions to Referees.
+Instructions to Secretaries.
+Instructions to Players Linesmen must signal when the ball is out of play, and indicate which side is entitled to the corner-kick, goal-kick, or throw-in.
+They must also call the attention of the Referee to rough play or ungentlemanly con- duct, and must give their opinion on any point on which the Referee may consult them.
 If they notice any breach of the Laws that has escaped the Referee's attention it is their duty to inform him of it.
 The Referee has power to order a Linesman off the field for undue interference or improper conduct and to appoint a substitute.
-This authority should only be exercised in extreme cases, as a warning will probably be sufficient.
+This author- ity should only be exercised in extreme cases, as a warning will probably be sufficient.

 Index.
 Text of the Laws.
 Official Decisions.

-LAW 14 (continued).
+LAW 14 (continued). v.

 It is the duty of Referees to act upon the information of neutral Linesmen with regard to incidents that do not come under the personal notice of Referees.
 (Council, March, 1920.)

+LAW 15.

 Ball in Play until decision given.
-LAW 15.
 In the event of a supposed infringement of the Laws, the ball shall be in play until a decision has been given.

+- LAW 16.

-Re-starting the game after temporary suspension.
-LAW 16.
+Re-starting the game after cemporary suspension.
 In the event of any temporary suspension of play from any cause, the ball not having gone into touch or behind the goal-line, the Referee shall drop the ball where it was when play was suspended, and it shall be in play when it has touched the ground.
 If the ball goes into touch or behind the goal-line before it is played by a player, the Referee shall